mirkokiefer/syncing-thesis/README.md

 - **sensitive defaults**: have defaults that *just work* but still support custom logic (e.g. for conflict resolution)

 ###Implementation
-As syncing is history based we need to track the entire history of a database.
+As syncing is state based we need to track the entire history of a database.
 Every client has his own replica of the database and commits data locally.
 On every commit we create a commit object that links both to the new version of the data and the previous commit.
 If a client is connected to a server he will start the sync process on every commit.
 As synclib2's architecture is distributed a server could itself be a client who is connected to other servers.